lamhoangx/proguard-deobfuscator/README.md

 ```

 ## Main actor
-`unmap.sh` is script `de-obfuscates' stacktrace with deal is supporting blank lines and unrecognized lines.
+`unmap.sh` is script de-obfuscates stacktrace with deal is supporting blank lines and unrecognized lines.
-If no `mapping_file' is specified, the input is `mapping.txt` will be using.<br>
+If no `mapping_file` is specified, the input is `mapping.txt` will be using.<br>
 When dating with bug, you just want to instantly clear the stacktrace.<br>
 Let a speech dating.<br>
 All you need is run script, copy stacktrace and paste into the commandline.
 This my show.<br>